PwC and Accruent join to address new lease accounting standard

-Big Four firm PwC and Accruent, which makes physical resource management software, have partnered to address the upcoming lease accounting changes from the Financial Accounting Standards Board and the International Accounting Standards Board.
+Big Four firm PwC and Accruent, which makes physical resource management software, have forged a joint business relationship to address the upcoming lease accounting changes from the Financial Accounting Standards Board and the International Accounting Standards Board.

 Accruent will contribute its expertise developing and implementing software for lease administration and accounting, and PwC will contribute its experience delivering lease accounting services to provide a combined solution for clients to comply with the new standards.